UTBootCampGroup2/SaveTV/README.md

 ### To Save Your Tv Shows into "My Watchlist" section

-Click "Add To Watch List."
+After clicking on the title image.
+Click "Add To Watch List" in the pop up.<br></br>
+"Add to Watch List" button will only appear when the selected show is currently on-going.
 <p align="center">
     <img src="/assets/images/examples5.png" width="800"/>
 </p>

-You've just added your show to your watchlist!
+You've just added your show to your watchlist! <br></br>
 It displays the date in ascending order for upcoming show time.
 Click on the date to expand and see the exact time on air.
 <p align="center">
     <img src="/assets/images/examples6.png" width="800"/>
 </p>